 On November 2, 2011, we acquired a 60% majority interest in Environmental Air Systems, LLC ("EAS").
 EAS is a regional mechanical contractor with principal offices in Greensboro and Raleigh, North Carolina.
 EAS engages in a broad range of mechanical contracting projects, HVAC service and controls, and sophisticated prefabrication of mechanical systems, in North Carolina, South Carolina and throughout the Atlantic region.
-The Company's consolidated statements of operations since the acquisition date include revenue of \$18.2 million and pre-tax income attributable to Comfort Systems of \$0.5 million.
+The acquisition date fair value of consideration transferred was \$30.4 million, of which \$15.7 million was allocated to goodwill.
+See Note 6 "Goodwill and Identifiable Intangible Assets, Net."